JanBancerewicz/research-project/README.md

   - Fully connected layers 128 → 64 → 32 with GELU.
   - Sigmoid output (per-sample peak probability).

-- Evaluation (sample-wise classification):
-  - Accuracy: **98.17%**
-  - F1 score: **0.9774**
+- Evaluation:
-  - Confusion matrix: TN = 9609, TP = 375, FP = 9, FN = 7

-- Evaluation (event-wise peak detection on continuous PPG waveforms):
-  - True Positives = 61, False Positives = 15, False Negatives = 11
+  - Accuracy ≈ **98%**.
-  - Precision ≈ 0.80, Sensitivity ≈ 0.85, F1 ≈ 0.82
+  - F1 score for R-peak detection ≈ **0.98**.

-These results indicate a high level of agreement between the network and the reference PPG peaks.
-Most false detections are related to signal artifacts and the limitations of short-segment analysis rather than systematic model errors.
+  - Good agreement with reference PPG peaks, with small errors in data acquisition mainly due to artifacts and windowing.
+However the model still correctly detects peaks, regardless of those distortions in dataset.

 ---